Time to read: 3 mins

 For Chris, the ability to speak to a lot of people and successfully holds their attention comes down to being able to see both sides.
 He demonstrated this when hosting the 2016 Oscar Awards.

-Despite the protests for the lack of diversity of the Nominees, he was able to entertain the majority of actors while still acknowledging the issues the lead to other actors boycotting the event.
+Despite the protests for the lack of diversity of the Nominees, he was able to entertain the majority of actors while still acknowledging the issues that lead to other actors boycotting the event.
 It was a difficult situation; to talk in front of your peers about a very sensitive topic, where anyone could have been easily offended.

 Seeing both sides

-When solving a problem that involves negotiating and mediation.
+When solving a problem that involves negotiating or mediation.
 We usually don’t spend enough time on the other side of the fence.
 We may be able to see things from another person’s perspective but only for a short period of time.

 By only briefly acknowledging someone else point of view; we can only briefly break out of our own biases before we return to own arguments and points of views that we are comfortable and familiar with.